Working with IWDG Consulting gives you access to Ireland’s most qualified and experienced team of researchers, surveyors and analysts.

 The core IWDG Consulting team

-Dr Simon Berrow as founder and current Chief Science Officer of the IWDG Simon brings over 25 years of experience in marine mammal surveying and management to IWDG Consulting.
+Dr Simon Berrow as founder and current Chief Executive Officer of the IWDG, Simon brings over 25 years of experience in marine mammal surveying and management to IWDG Consulting.
 Simon not only co-ordinates the activities of the consulting wing, but also carries out fieldwork and desktop assessments.

-Dr Joanne O’Brien is Conservation Officer with the IWDG.
-Joanne was work-package leader on the PReCAST project, responsible for developing acoustic monitoring techniques for cetaceans in Irish Atlantic waters.
+Dr Joanne O’Brien is a lecturer at GMIT and has worked with the IWDG since 2004.
+Joanne was work-package leader on the PReCAST project and ObSERVE Acoustic, responsible for developing acoustic monitoring techniques for cetaceans in Irish Atlantic waters.
 Joanne has carried out both passive and static acoustic monitoring of cetaceans around the Irish coast since 2004.
-She manages a number of projects such as harbour porpoise SAC monitoring and ocean noise monitoring.
+She has managed a number of IWDG projects such as harbour porpoise SAC surveys and ocean noise monitoring and leads acoustic aspects of IWDG Consulting.

 Hannah Keogh graduated from the Institute of Technology Sligo with an honours degree in Environmental Science.
 Hannah is a JNCC accredited Marine Mammal Observer, and has been involved in cetacean research since 2010 in temperate and tropical waters.
 She has been involved with the IWDG since 2013 where she has worked as an MMO on various inshore, offshore and land-based research surveys.
 She also has gained experience in the implementation of mitigation measures during construction and development projects.